 For More info click the links above

 We run two community houses in London.
 People who are suffering or confused can live with others in these houses for extended periods, using the time spent with each other to reflect on their experiences.
 More fulfilling lives become possible as a consequence.

-The PA runs a STUDY PROGRAMME in psychotherapy.
+The PA runs various training course in psychotherapy at different levels.
 The one-year introductory course provides an overview of our way of working and reflects the importance we attach to philosophy.
 The one-year experiential course and the one-year diploma both explore the idea of community.
 The full training programme encourages independent thinking.
 In the tradition of Laing's objections to the psychiatry of his time, we foster a sceptical view of established institutions and conventional theories.
 Links to the different training course can be found below.

 The PA favours a creative approach to therapy that involves being ready to question the social norms that often contribute to someone's unhappiness.

 An engagement with philosophy and other fields, including anthropology, spirituality and the practice of art, is a fundamental part of our approach.
 So is a belief in the value of ordinary ways of living and being together.
 Community and inclusive conversation have the power to alleviate what disturbs people.

 Once conversation begins, paths open up that lead away from isolation and despair towards dignity and greater freedom.

 4 Marty’s Yard, 17 Hampstead High Street, London NW3 1QW